cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

 Purchase
 ========

-A Cask Data Application Platform (CDAP) Example demonstrating many of the CDAP elements.
+A Cask Data Application Platform (CDAP) Example demonstrating many of the CDAP components.

 Overview
 ========

-This example demonstrates use of many of the CDAP elements—Streams, Flows, Flowlets, Datasets, Queries, MapReduce Jobs, Workflows, and Services—all in a single Application.
+This example demonstrates use of many of the CDAP components—Streams, Flows, Flowlets, Datasets, Queries, MapReduce Jobs, Workflows, and Services—all in a single Application.

 The application uses a scheduled MapReduce Job and Workflow to read from one ObjectStore Dataset